 Basically, what you need to realize is that there are 2 main categories of Indian clubs: light (open style) and heavy (closed style).

-With light clubs, you’ll mostly will be working on mobility, coordination and muscular endurance.
+With light clubs, you’ll mostly will be working on mobility, coordination, muscular endurance and well being.

-Light clubs will generally be cheaper, so it makes sense to start there, and this is what we are going to cover in this article.
+If you are unsure you will like the training, light clubs will generally be cheaper, so it makes sense to start there.
+This is what we are going to cover in this article.

 The ideal clubs for a beginner are not too short, not too long.